 We’ve tested the solution in house extensively, so how does Azure Virtual Desktop feel like in the real world?
 We give our impressions on the user experience and what it is like to use in the enterprise with a brief Azure Virtual Desktop review.

 Visually, a session desktop looks almost identical to a normal Windows 10 desktop on both clients, meaning users can expect a very similar experience and more functionality than previous incarnations of remote desktops.

 Depending on whether your users access the remote desktop via web client or via Remote Desktop app, the experience differs slightly.

 With the HTML5 web client, users can access Azure Virtual Desktop with any modern browser.
 The uncomplicated and quick method of access has to be its main strength – once the AVD environment is built, just head to the log in page wherever you are and start working.

 For those users that prefer apps, the Remote Desktop app is a great alternative.
-While it’s difficult the trump the HTML5 client in terms of flexibility, the remote desktop app experience did feel a little more robust at times when testing from a Windows desktop.
+While it’s difficult to trump the HTML5 client in terms of flexibility, the remote desktop app experience did feel a little more robust at times when testing from a Windows desktop.

 Another nice feature is how virtually provisioned apps are visible on the taskbar of the non-virtualized Windows desktop, with the only visual difference being a small icon on top of the app’s taskbar icon.
 This helps you remember which instance of an app is being virtualized.